 Graduate Teaching Assistants (GTAs) must demonstrate fluency in spoken English by scoring a 26 on the TOEFL speaking section or 8.0 on the IELTS speaking section.
 Individual graduate programs reserve the right to set higher test score requirements.
 Please check the list of TOEFL/IELTS requirements.

 Final candidates for admission will be invited to campus in February for interviews with faculty and students.
+The Clinical Child interviews are February 10 & 13 in 2017.
 It is our general policy not to permit interviews prior to this screening.
 (Because of the large number of applicants, there is simply not sufficient time to do this in a way that would present the candidate or the program as favorably as in our longer interview.)

 •Application deadline: December 1